folliehiyuki/folliehiyuki/wallpapers/README.md

 ## Original artwork

 Almost all the images are downloaded directly from [Pixiv](https://www.pixiv.net).
-You can find the artist, and also the original artwork by going to 'https://www.pixiv.net/en/artworks/{{ file name without "_p0" }}'.
+You can find the artist, and also the original artwork by going to 'https://www.pixiv.net/en/artworks/<file name without "_p0">'.

 Some exceptions are listed below: